-There have been postmarketing reports of serious hypersensitivity reactions (e.g., angioedema) in patients treated with empagliflozin (one of the components of TRIJARDY XR).
+There have been postmarketing reports of serious hypersensitivity reactions (e.g., angioedema) in patients treated with empagliflozin.

 If a hypersensitivity reaction occurs, discontinue TRIJARDY XR, treat promptly per standard of care, and monitor until signs and symptoms resolve.
-TRIJARDY XR is contraindicated in patients with a previous serious hypersensitivity reaction to linagliptin or empagliflozin [see Contraindications (4)].
+TRIJARDY XR is contraindicated in patients with hypersensitivity to linagliptin, empagliflozin or any of the excipients in TRIJARDY XR [see Contraindications (4)].

-5.12 Vitamin B12 Deficiency
+5.10 Vitamin B12 Deficiency